edgelesssys/constellation/docs/versioned_docs/version-2.8/workflows/upgrade.md

 ```

 You can either enter the reported target versions into your config manually or run the above command with the `--write-config` flag.
-When using this flag, the `kubernetesVersion`, `image`, `microserviceVersion` and `attestation` fields are overwritten with the smallest available upgrade.
+When using this flag, the `kubernetesVersion`, `image`, `microserviceVersion`, and `attestation` fields are overwritten with the smallest available upgrade.

 ## Apply the upgrade